All online orders are subject to a Service Charge of up to $8.95 per order, plus any optional additional postage charges

 Arts Centre Melbourne Members do not pay the $8.95 Service Charge when booking tickets online.
 Join today to enjoy this saving and other benefits of membership!

-Explore the sacred sites of Melbourne’s rock ’n’ roll history.
+Explore the iconic sites of Melbourne’s rock ’n’ roll history.

 Melbourne is known for its incredible music scene, but what are the people and places that made it what it is today?